DrWhax/truecrypt-archive/README.md

 Most of the files are from this collection: http://cyberside.net.ee/truecrypt/.
 A **BIG** thanks to 16systems and CyR for collecting!

+## Missing files

+At least these files are missing.
+If you have any of them, or know of other files that have been released by the TrueCrypt developers, please contact me!
+One idea is that they may be found on magazine CDs.

+* `truecrypt-1.0a-source-code.zip`
+* `truecrypt-3.0.zip`
+* `truecrypt-3.0.zip.sig`
+* `truecrypt-3.0-source-code.zip`
+* `truecrypt-3.0-source-code.zip.sig`
+* `truecrypt-4.3.zip.sig`
+* `truecrypt-4.3-source-code.zip`
+* `truecrypt-4.3-source-code.zip.sig`

 ## Verifying the integrity